SATURDAY November 8TH

 SARAH HIXON is a choreographer, dance educator, and artistic director of Hixon Dance.
 The company is known for its collaborations with other artists, especially musicians, and for presenting impactful and accessible performances.
 Ms. Hixon studied choreography with Doug Varone, Bebe Miller, David Parsons, Susan Rethorst, Vera Blaine, Susan Shields, and others.
 She trained at The Washington Ballet, American Repertory Theatre, and The Milwaukee Ballet, among others.
 She holds a BFA in Dance from George Mason University and an MFA in Choreography from The Ohio State University.
 Hixon’s award-winning choreography has been presented at The Wexner Center for the Arts, The National Academy of Sciences in Washington, D.C., Joy of Motion, The Short North Stage, The Lincoln Theatre, The Fairfax Center for the Arts, The Pivot Center, and others.
 She has worked with Opera Project Columbus, the Worthington Chamber Orchestra, CATCO is Kids, Vox Novus, COSI, and many collaborators throughout the region.
 Recent collaborative partners include The Columbus Symphony, The Movement Project, poet Maggie Smith, and composer Michael Rene Torres.
 She has received special commendations for her work from Congresswoman Joyce Beatty and Ohio House Representative Beth Liston.
 She has taught at several universities and pre-professional schools throughout Washington, D.C., and central Ohio including the OSU Department of Dance, BalletMet Columbus, New Albany Ballet Company, Wittenberg University, George Mason University, and The Peabody Institute among others.

 CHRISTI CAMPER MOORE is an Associate Professor of dance and Head and Graduate Chair of arts administration.
-She has a diverse background as a choreographer, dance educator, and administrator, and has been teaching dance for over 25 years in various settings including public schools, community spaces, private studios, and higher education.
-Her professional choreography, deeply intertwined with pedagogical practice, has been presented at venues in Ohio, Michigan, West Virginia, Virginia, Florida, South Carolina, and North Carolina.
-Most recently, her work, the willow’s branches, was selected for the OhioDance Professional Choreography Concert (April 2025) and she was commissioned to set a new work, Contended Convergence (2023), for the Charleston Ballet (WV), and in collaboration with the Beo String Quartet.
-Christi’s written scholarship focuses on pedagogy; she explores how dance training, curriculum, and community shape a student’s identity within the context of their studies.
-She contributes to the field through original research, international presentations, and publications.
-Her writing is published in a variety of outlets including Research in Dance Education, Journal of Dance Education, Dance Education in Practice, Dance Teacher, and the American Journal of Arts Management.
-Christi has received two 1804 Endowment Grants, a Cutler Scholars Outstanding Mentor Award (Spring 2024), University Professor Award (2022-2023), and currently serves as an Ohio University Leadership Fellow (MAC ALDP, 2024-2025).
-A proud alumnus of Ohio University, she holds a Ph.D. in Curriculum and Instruction, Graduate Certificate in Women’s and Gender Studies, M.A. and M.Ed. degrees, and a B.F.A. in dance performance and choreography.
+She has a diverse background as a dance educator, administrator, and choreographer and has been teaching dance for over 25 years.
+She currently teaches a range of undergraduate and graduate courses at Ohio University including contemporary modern technique, dance composition, dance pedagogy, arts management, and an array of seminars, independent studies, and tutorials.
+Her professional choreography, deeply intertwined with her pedagogical practice, has been presented at venues in Ohio, Michigan, West Virginia, Virginia, Florida, South Carolina, and North Carolina.
+Most recently, her work, the willow’s branches, was selected for the OhioDance Professional Choreography Concert (April 2025) and she was commissioned to set a new work, Contended Convergence (2023), for the Charleston Ballet (WV) and in collaboration with the Beo String Quartet.
+Christi’s scholarship focuses on pedagogy; she explores how dance training, curriculum, and community shape a student’s identity within the context of their studies.
+Christi contributes to the field through original research, international presentations, and publications.
+She is published in various outlets including Research in Dance Education, Journal of Dance Education, Dance Education in Practice, Dance Teacher, and the American Journal of Arts Management.
+Christi is passionate about teaching the next generation of artists and has received a Cutler Scholars Outstanding Mentor Award (Spring 2024) and a University Professor Award (2022-2023).
+She holds a Ph.D., Graduate Certificate in Women’s and Gender Studies, M.A., M.Ed., and a B.F.A. in dance performance and choreography.